Phospholipase A2: Cytosolic phospholipases A2 (cPLA2)

 The intracellular, group IV PLA2 are also Ca-dependent, but they have a different 3D structure and are significantly larger than secreted PLA2 (more than 700 residues).
 They include a C2 domain and a large catalytic domain.

 These phospholipases are involved in cell signaling processes, such as inflammatory response.
 They release arachidonic acid from membrane phospholipids.
 Arachidonic acid is both a signaling molecule and the precursor for the synthesis of other signaling molecules termed eicosanoids.
 These include leukotrienes and prostaglandins.
 Some eicosanoids are synthesized from diacylglycerol, released from the lipid bilayer by phospholipase C (see below).

 Phospholipases A2 can be classified based on sequence homology.

-Lipoprotein-associated PLA2s (lp-PLA2)
+Lipoprotein-associated PLA2 (Lp-PLA2)

-Increased levels of lp-PLA2 are associated with cardiac disease, and may contribute to atherosclerosis.
-Although, the role of LP-PLA2 in atherosclerosis may depend on its carrier in plasma, and several lines of evidence suggest that HDL-associated Lp-PLA2 may substantially contribute to the HDL antiatherogenic activities.
+Increased levels of Lp-PLA2 are associated with cardiac disease, and may contribute to atherosclerosis.
+However, the role of Lp-PLA2 in atherosclerosis may depend on its carrier in plasma, and several lines of evidence suggest that HDL-associated Lp-PLA2 may substantially contribute to the HDL antiatherogenic activities.